reusable-ui/reusable-ui-monorepo/variants/flow-direction-variant/README.md

 #### 🧠 Flow Direction Resolution Strategy

-The hook evaluates the effective flow direction using a tiered approach:
+The hook determines the final flow direction using the following priority:
 1. **Explicit Prop Override**
    - If `props.flowDirection` is `'start'` or `'end'`, it takes precedence.
 2. **Relative Resolution**
    - If set to `'inherit'`, pulls value from context if provided (`FlowDirectionVariantProvider`).
    - If set to `'invert'`, reverses the inherited value (`'start' ⇄ 'end'`).
-3. **Fallback Options**
+3. **Fallback Logic**
    - Uses `options.defaultFlowDirection` if provided.
-   - Falls back to system default if all else fails.
+   - Defaults to system default if none is provided.

 #### 🧬 Context Propagation

-Use `<FlowDirectionVariantProvider>` to share flow direction with child components:
+Use `<FlowDirectionVariantProvider>` to share flow direction with descendant components:

 ```tsx
 import React, { ReactNode, FC } from 'react';